ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 .. warning::

   Legacy mode uses the GitHub API to figure out the latest version of HashiCorp Vault.
 This API has a `strict rate limit <https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting>`_ on anonymous requests and it's easy to hit that limit.
-You may set ``github_token`` within ``integration_config.yml`` to provide a token to use, which will give a much higher request, however if you find yourself hitting the limit, it's probably easier to instead set ``vault_version`` to a specific version, which avoids the API call altogether.
+You may set ``github_token`` within ``integration_config.yml`` to provide a token to use, which will give a much higher limit, however if you find yourself hitting the limit, it's probably easier to instead set ``vault_version`` to a specific version, which avoids the API call altogether.

 You will also need the following additional Ansible collections: